nstack/stackhut/docs/getting_started/tutorial_create.rst

 .. code-block:: bash

     # create and cd into the project directory
-    mkdir demo-python
+    $ mkdir demo-python
-    cd demo-python
+    $ cd demo-python
     # run stackhut init to initialise the project
-    stackhut init fedora python
+    $ stackhut init fedora python

-The ``stackhut init`` command takes two parameters, the base operating system, in this case Fedora, and the language stack to use, here Python.
-In return it creates a working skeleton project for you to start with.
+The ``stackhut init`` command takes two parameters, the base operating system, in this case Fedora, and the language stack to use, here Python (Python 3).
+In return it creates a working skeleton project for you to quickly get going with, including an initial Git commit.
-This project contains all the files a StackHut service needs, already configured using sensible defaults for the chosen project,
+This contains all the files a StackHut service needs, already configured using sensible defaults for the chosen system,

 .. code-block:: bash

-    demo-python [master] » ls
+    $ ls
     api.idl  app.py  Hutfile  README.md  requirements.txt  test_request.json

-There are several files here - and we'll cover the important ones in the following sections.
+There are several files here - and we'll cover the important ones in the following sections - they are all discussed further in :ref:`usage_project_hutfile`.
-The ``Hutfile`` is a *YAML* file containing configuration regarding our stack and dependencies.
-More information regarding its parameters can be found in :ref:`usage_project_hutfile`.
+The ``Hutfile`` is a *YAML* file containing configuration regarding our stack and dependencies - more information regarding its parameters can be found in :ref:`usage_project_hutfile`.

 ..
 There is also a README.md markdown file to further describe your service.